Why B2B Companies Need to Create Buyer Personas

 Through market research as well as the utilisation of existing organisational data you can create detailed buyer personas to gain an insight to your customer’s world, enabling you to figure out their needs and how you can cater for them.

 However, it’s important to remember every business is different.
 While one or two personas might suffice for smaller companies, others will need to create up to twenty.
-However, if your new to Buyer Persona development, it’s better to start off with a few profiles and build on your increased knowledge as time goes on.
+However, if your new to buyer Persona development, it’s better to start off with a few profiles and build on your increased knowledge as time goes on.
+With B2B persona targeting, you can build a marketing strategy that will allow you to market directly to your ideal potential customers.

 How to create B2B buyer personas:

-There are multiple ways to approach buyer persona creation; market research, surveys and interviews with your ideal prospects and existing client base.
+There are multiple ways to approach creating B2B buyer personas; market research, surveys and interviews with your ideal prospects and existing client base.

 Here’s a brief overview of some methods to help build persona information: